xinwenfu/IoT/Programming/ESP32/README.md

 ## ESP32

 ESP32 is a MCU made by <a href="https://www.espressif.com/en/products/socs/esp32">Espressif</a>.
 It has a dual core processor clocked at 230 Mhz.
-It has a particular circuit to speed up the crypto algorithms like AES, SHA2 and RSA.
+It also has a particular circuit to speed up the crypto algorithms like AES, SHA2 and RSA.
 The ESP32 has 520 KB of SRAM, Wi-Fi, bluetooth and 32 I/O pins.
 Those IO pins can interact with the external sensors, actuators and other things.
 Below is the block diagram of the ESP32 microcontroller. **The ESP32 doesn't have the embedded flash itself.**

 <img src="https://github.com/xinwenfu/IoT/blob/main/imgs/Espressif_ESP32_Chip_Function_Block_Diagram.png" width=720>